-Overall there were 159 female staff in Green Book (Support, non-uniformed) roles and 192 male staff.
+Overall there were 164 female staff in Green Book (Support, non-uniformed) roles and 191 male staff.
 Whilst female staff were well represented amongst this staff group, there were many more female than male staff in the most junior posts, grades 2 and 3, with most of the female staff in clerical or administrative posts and most of the male staff in caretaking or technician roles.
-Only around 1 in 10 of male staff are in grades 2 and 3, whilst this is around 1 in 3 for female staff.
+Only around 8% of male staff are in grades 2 and 3, whilst this percentage is around 30% for female staff.

-There is a fairly good gender balance in the middle management grades 4, 6-9 and 11.
-Grade 5 and senior management grade 10 have significantly more male than female staff.
-It is noteworthy that the male representation in career progression roles, i.e. roles where a person through development can increase grade from 3 to 5 or as high as 7, is significantly higher with 80% of those positions being occupied by men.
+There is a fairly good gender balance in the middle management grades 4, 6, 7 and grade 9 and 11.
+Grade 5 and senior management grades 8 and 10 have significantly more male than female staff.
+It is noteworthy that the male representation in career progression roles, i.e. roles where a person through development can increase grade from 3 to 5 or as high as 7, is significantly higher with about 80% of those positions being occupied by men.